Pleasantville car crash injures adult, child

 PLEASANTVILLE — A woman and a 9-year-old girl were hospitalized for injuries sustained in a two-vehicle crash that happened Thursday afternoon in the city.

-City police responded to the crash in the 500 block of Chestnut Street near 4 p.m.
+Police responded to the crash in the 500 block of Chestnut Street about 4 p.m.

-Police found that a Honda, driven by Isabel Sanchez de Ramos, 40, of Atlantic City, was eastbound on Bayview Avenue when it failed to yield to a Lexus at the intersection of Chestnut Street, police said.
+A Honda driven by Isabel Sanchez de Ramos, 40, of Atlantic City, was eastbound on Bayview Avenue when it failed to yield to a Lexus at Chestnut Street, police said.

 Sanchez de Ramos was cited for careless driving and failure to stop, police said.

-Those who may have additional information about the collision are asked to contact Traffic Safety Officer Marlon Hernandez by calling city police, at 609 641-6100.
+Those who may have additional information about the crash can call Officer Marlon Hernandez at 609 641-6100.

 Contact Eric Conklin: